SizeMeCom/sizeme-for-woocommerce/readme.txt

     The product and its sizes are recognized with their SKU values.
 Contact [support@sizeme.com](mailto:support@sizeme.com) to upload your products.

     The functionality can be tested using the SKU "SHIRT-FOTL-T-SHIRT" for the main product, and "SHIRT-FOTL-T-SHIRT-S", "SHIRT-FOTL-T-SHIRT-M" (and so on) for the single sizes.
+See [the demo store](https://www.sizemedemo.com/wordpress/) for reference.

+== Screenshots ==

+1. Seamless integration to existing site.
+Functionality can be visible directly or behind "Find my size" toggler.
+2. Offer a true-to-product size guide
+3. For size recommendations, we ask for physical measurements of the users and offer proper measuring instructions for this
+4. Visualize the fit using the SizeMe Sizing Bar™ and easy-to-understand illustrations

 == Changelog ==